Clinical Trial Monitoring: Study Monitoring, Documentation and Closure

 Course Summary

-The sponsor of a clinical trial must arrange for it to be monitored throughout its duration to ensure that the rights and wellbeing of subjects are protected, the trial data are accurate, complete and verified from source documents, and the conduct of the trial complies with the study protocol, Good Clinical Practice and regulatory requirements.
+The sponsor of a clinical trial must arrange for it to be monitored throughout its duration to ensure that the rights, safety and wellbeing of participants are protected, the trial data are accurate, complete and verified from source records, and the conduct of the trial complies with the study protocol, Good Clinical Practice and regulatory requirements.

 Purchasing Information